FreeRADIUS/eap-arpa/draft-ietf-emu-eap-arpa.md

 Implementations MUST treat peers using an EPI as untrusted, and untrustworthy.
 Once such a peer is authenticated, it MUST be placed into a limited network, such as a captive portal.
-The limited network MUST NOT permit general network access.
+The limited network MUST NOT permit unrestricted network access.
 Implementations should be aware of methods which bypass simple blocking, such as tunneling data over DNS.